ritaturk/xenko-docs/manual/getting-started/scene-navigation.md

    _View camera gizmo_

-By using this gizmo, you can easily set the camera view angle to the preset values and switch between the [Perspective](xref:perspective-projection) and [Orthographic](xref:orthographic-projection) projections.
+By using this gizmo, you can easily set the camera view angle to the preset values and switch between Perspective and Orthographic projections.

 ### Change camera view angle